hpi-studyu/studyu/docker/README.md

 ### Change hostname or ports

-In order to change the hostname from localhost to a custom domain for either StudyU, or the self-hosted Supabase instance, the respective configuration files at `supabase/.env` and `flutter_common/lib/envs/.env.local` have to be adapted.
+In order to change the hostname from localhost to a custom domain for StudyU, the configuration file at `supabase/.env` has to be adapted.
 Changes also need to be made to the nginx proxy by modifying the respective `nginx/conf.d/` files (`01_app.conf`, `02_designer.conf`, `03_supabase.conf`) and replacing `localhost` with the designated hostname.

 The default ports can be changed by replacing the old port with the new one in the same files as above.
 Additionally, the `docker-compose-*.yml` files have to